martha-thomae/martha-thomae.github.io/projects/guatemala.md

 ## Guatemalan Institutions and Colleagues
 I am very thankful to the many Guatemalan conservators, archivists, musicologists, photographers, and conservation and archival institutions that supported this project, especially during the digitization stage.
 I would not have been able to complete this initial phase of the project without the valuable support of:
 - The __Centro de Rescate, Estudios y Análisis Científico del Arte__ (__CREA__), a non-profit institution dedicated to the conservation and restoration of historical and cultural movable heritage (i.e., sculptures, paintings, and paper).
-Its conservators evaluated the conservation condition of the choirbooks, which helped determine the book selectedf for this project, and provided conservation treatment prior to digitization.
+Its conservators evaluated the condition of the choirbooks, which helped determine the book selected for this pilot project, and provided conservation treatment prior to digitization.
 I also thank the __Fundación Rozas-Botrán__, which manages social development projects in health and culture in Central America and Panama and of which CREA is a part.
 	- __Lucy González Muñoz__, CREA's lead conservator, who enthusiastically took on the project, and the two Gabys, who carried out the conservation treatment of the book prior to digitization.
 	- __Thelma Castillo__, Art and Culture consultant at the Rozas-Botrán Foundation, who put me in contact with CREA.